pyxem/kikuchipy/doc/source/visualizing_patterns.rst

-two-dimensional ``signal_shape`` corresponding to the scan ``navigation_shape`` can be passed in to the ``navgiator`` parameter in :py:meth:`~hyperspy.signal.BaseSignal.plot`, including a virtual image showing compositional contrast, any quality metric map, or an orientation map or a phase map.
+two-dimensional ``signal_shape`` corresponding to the scan ``navigation_shape`` can be passed in to the ``navgiator`` parameter in :py:meth:`~hyperspy.signal.BaseSignal.plot`, including a virtual image showing diffraction contrast, any quality metric map, or an orientation map or a phase map.

 .. _navigate-in-virtual-image: